The Pros and Cons of Owning Chickens in the Suburbs

 - Insect control: My chickens love to chase and eat any bug they can get their beaks on.
 Depending on how many birds you own, this could really help with your insect problems.

-- Friendliness: Chickens have the potential to be very friendly animals.
+- Companionship: Chickens have the potential to be very friendly animals.
 We have one hen named Iris that will come and sit in our lap and want to be petted.
 Our other two, Petunia and Marigold, are still warming up to the family.
 I'd recommend buying some dried mealworms; chickens go crazy for those little guys.

 - Responsibility: If you have children, it can be a good lesson in responsibility.
 My son loves our three ladies and my wife and I try to get him involved in taking care of these animals.
 He feeds them, makes sure that they have water, and loves to give them the mealworm treats.